gitchicken/cbdcommerce-jekyll/_posts/2019-09-20-affiliate-programs-white-labeling.md

   a particular grower or co-op.\n\nWhite Labelling will cost you more to get started but in the end you will have a branded product to market to your hearts content. "
-excerpt: 'We''ve received many questions regarding various CBD programs being offered on the net and for good reason.
-Simply put, the majority of the CBD on the market is being sold and distributed that way. '
+excerpt: 'We''ve received many questions regarding various CBD programs being offered on the net and for good reason, most CBD is sold and distributed that way. '
 alt_img: "/images/affs.png"
 date: 2019-09-20 01:00:00 -0300
 show_in_home_posts: true